katyushaQ/t/docs/read/insertion.md

         排除法的话，D的下一句应该是 ==特殊说明== 的细节内容

 Ir has not been common at Earth's since the very beginning of the planet's history.
 Because it usually exists in a metallic state, it was preferentially incorporated in Earth's core as the planet cooled and consolidated. lr is found in high concentrations in some meteorites, in which the solar system's original chemical composition is preserved.
 Even today, microscopic meteorites continually bombard Earth, falling on both land and sea.
-By measuring how many of these meteorites fall to Earth over a given period of time, scientists can estimate how long it might have taken to deposit the observed amount of lr in the boundary clay. {--■--} These calculations suggest that a period of about one million years would have been required. <font color='red'>**||**</font> {++■++} <font color='Blue'>*However*</font>, other reliable evidence suggests that the deposition of the boundary clay could not have taken one million years. ■ <font color='Blue'>*So*</font> the unusually high concentration of lr seems to require a special explanation. ■
+By measuring how many of these meteorites fall to Earth over a given period of time, scientists can estimate how long it might have taken to deposit the observed amount of lr in the boundary clay. {--■--} These calculations suggest that a period of about one million years would have been required.  ■ <font color='Blue'>*However 转折，所以前面的观点有问题，因此不能被接受*</font>, other reliable evidence suggests that the deposition of the boundary clay could not have taken one million years. {++■++} <font color='red'>**||**</font> <font color='Blue'>*So*</font> the unusually high concentration of lr seems to require a special explanation. ■

 ----